 Skip to content

-The HitKeep dashboard is fully translated into English, German, Spanish, French, and Italian — out of the box, no plugins required.
+The HitKeep dashboard is fully translated into English, German, Spanish, French, Italian, Dutch, and Portuguese out of the box.
+No plugins are required.
 The selected language is stored in the database and follows the user across sessions and devices.

 Users change the interface language in Settings → Preferences.
 The selected locale is saved to user_preferences.default_locale in the database — it is not a browser-only cookie, so the choice persists when the user logs in from a different device.